mikrdgz/recharge-docs/docs/addresses.md

 |`write_addresses`| Required to write to the address record.|

 ## What are Addresses?
 Addresses represent one of the many shipping locations a customer can have.
 An address is created when a customer purchases a subscription.
 [Subscriptions](https://developer.rechargepayments.com/#subscriptions) are tied to a given address.
 Each customer can have multiple address objects in a many-to-one relationship.
-Some use cases for this endpoint are to update customer billing information or overriding a Shopify shipping rate.
+You can override shipping rates using this endpoint.

 ![addresses](assets/images/addresses.png "addresses")